Teaching a Friend How to Knit a Scarf, Landscape Lesson #1

 A scarf is a great beginner pattern when learning how to knit.
 It’s what I knit the most, before graduating to knitting hats.
 A long, straight (knitting back and forth) project that should give the beginner lots of practice with knits and purls.
 And you just may have a beautiful and unique item to wear around your neck next winter.

 I’ve decided to knit my own scarf as I show a beginner how to start.
-I live in Florida and my friend C lives in New York.
+I live in Florida and my friend lives in New York.
 So she will be learning online.
 I have learned many things about knitting from YouTube, so I’ll include some favorite YouTube knitting tutorials.

 My friend had some very good and basic questions such as, what needles should I use and what kind of yarn?
 Obviously you need both of those things!